Professional Doctoral Degrees

 a health certificate and immunization form

 verification of English language requirements (foreign students only) as outlined in the section for “International Students”

 all college-level-or-above official transcripts, plus an application fee.

 (See the Graduate Student Fees section of this catalog.)

 additional document for those with current/prior military service includes a letter of eligibility (in case you will be receiving VA benefits), or a statement indicating that you do not/will not receive VA benefits.

-Step #3: Upon receiving the applicant’s completed application, the director of the DMin program or director of the DEdMin program will conduct a phone interview with the applicant.
+Step #4: Upon receiving the applicant’s completed application, the director of the DMin program or director of the DEdMin program will conduct a phone interview with the applicant.
+The interview will be scheduled when all of the application items have been submitted.
 The ProDOC reviews applications, and the Administrative Assistant for Recruitment and Faculty Support will notify applicants of admissions decisions.